umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly/dcb_assembly.md

 ## Optical Mezzanines

-Each DCB needs 4 optical mezzanines, 3 with VTTxs and 1 with a VTRx.
-An assembled mezzanine will look like this, where the yellow component in a VTTx.
+Each DCB needs 4 optical mezzanines, **3 with VTTxs** and **1 with a VTRx**.
+An assembled mezzanine will look like this, where the black component in a yellow casing is a VTTx.
 ![Assembled Mezzanine Back](New_opt_mezz_VTTx_05.jpg)
 ![Assembled Mezzanine Front](New_opt_mezz_VTTx_11.jpg)

 !!! note
-	A VTTx is **yellow** while a VTRx is **red**.
-They look the exact same otherwise.
+	A VTTx is **black** while a VTRx is **red**.
+They both have a yellow casing and look the exact same otherwise.

 1. The VTT/Rxs have nubs on top that don't fit into the slot on the mezzanines.
    Take a pair of wire cutters and clip them off to be flush with the rest of